How to Apply

 How do the presentations work?

-In January, each pair of MIT presenters will fly down to one of the school districts that was selected.
+In January, a pair of MIT presenters will fly down to the selected school district.
 The MIT presenters will stay in the area for a week.
 Each day, they will visit one or two schools and give around four to five presentations.
 The presentations themselves last between 45 and 90 minutes and include a question and answer session at the end.
-All of the presentations are geared towards an all female audience of 30 to 50 students.
+The presentations are geared towards an all female audience of 30 to 50 students.

 When is the program available?